 Indigenous Relations Behavioural Competencies

-The Indigenous relations behavioural competencies help the BC Public Service improve our individual and collective abilities to work effectively with the Indigenous people of B.C.
-The phrase " Indigenous people" refers to all First Nation, Inuit and Métis people.
+The Indigenous Relations Behavioural Competencies help the BC Public Service improve our individual and collective abilities to work effectively with the Indigenous people of B.C.
+The phrase " Indigenous people" refers to all First Nations, Inuit and Métis people.
 It includes individuals, communities, bands, nations, organizations and urban populations, while acknowledging their distinctness and diversity.

 The Province of British Columbia and Indigenous leaders are now working in a government-to-government relationship.
-Because of this unique relationship, four of the 17 Indigenous relations behavioural competencies apply to all BC Public Service employees, no matter where you work.
+Because of this unique relationship, four of the seventeen Indigenous Relations Behavioural Competencies apply to all BC Public Service employees, no matter where you work.

 All employees should consider adding these to their MyPerformance profile work and development goals: